 Cityparks:

-maintenance of surface to standard consistent with status and use of right of way
+- maintenance of the surface to the standard consistent with the status and use of the right-of-way

 Land manager: